 What Are The Differences Between Life Assurance And Insurance?

-Life assurance sounds like life insurance but it is not the same thing.
+Life assurance sounds like life insurance, but it is not the same concept.

-Both were created to provide financial relief to beneficiaries when an insured dies but they have different features.
+Both were created to relieve beneficiaries when an insured dies financially, but they have different features.

 Life assurance has an investment value not possessed by life insurance.
 By becoming educated about these two kinds of cover, consumers avoid spending money on the wrong type.